Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

    ![](../media/lab01/45.png)

-You have successfully enabled Azure Arc on the test server and data should start to flow into the log analytics workspace.
-This process might take some time until you can see anything in the dashboard.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

  - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.